-May the parties to a shipbuilding contract select the law to apply to the contract and is this choice of law upheld by the courts?
+4 May the parties to a shipbuilding contract select the law to apply to the contract, and is this choice of law upheld by the courts?

 The parties to a shipbuilding contract are generally free to select the governing law of their contract.
 For contracts concluded on or after 17 December 2009, the applicable law of a contract is currently determined, for most purposes, in accordance with Regulation (EC) No. 593/2008 on the law applicable to contractual obligations (Rome I).
 This Regulation applies, in situations involving a conflict of laws, to contractual obligations in civil and commercial matters.
-The Regulation provides that a contract shall be governed by the law chosen by the parties (whether the law of a member state of the EU or not, such as the UK when it leaves the EU) but that the choice must be made expressly or clearly demonstrated by the terms of the contract or the circumstances of the case.
+The Regulation provides that a contract shall be governed by the law chosen by the parties (whether the law of a member state of the European Union (EU) or not, such as the United Kingdom when it leaves the EU) but that the choice must be made expressly or clearly demonstrated by the terms of the contract or the circumstances of the case.
 Where no such choice is made, the Regulation provides that the relevant law is the law of the country with which the contract is most closely connected.
-Following Brexit, the UK government's current intention is to incorporate Rome I, as well as Rome II (see question 25), into UK domestic law and if that occurs the UK will continue to apply the same rules when determining the law that governs a contract.
+While the United Kingdom has left the EU, during the transition period (which ends on 31 December 2020), Rome I and Rome II will continue to apply.
+Thereafter, the Law Applicable to Contractual Obligations and Non-Obligations (Amendment etc) (EU Exit) Regulations 2019 will incorporate Rome I and Rome II into English law from 1 January 2021, so the same rules will determine the law that governs a contract.

-5 Nature of shipbuilding contracts
+Nature of shipbuilding contracts